stefannelson/academic-kickstart/content/authors/stefan/_index.md

 - Visitors
 ---

-I am a graduate of Minnesota State University Moorhead with a Computational Mathematics degree with minors in Statistics and Astronomy.
+I am an incoming graduate student at [Northern Arizona University](https://www.nau.edu) in Computer Science, formerly from [Minnesota State University Moorhead](https://www.mnstate.edu) with a Computational Mathematics degree with minors in Statistics and Astronomy.
 Much of my experience lies in higher education, using Python, C++, and R extensively for projects in data analysis and numerical modelling of partial differential equations.

 While completing my undergraduate degree, I discovered a love for education that brought me to Flagstaff, AZ.
 Since mid-2018, I have taught at Northern Arizona University, Coconino Community College, and W.F.
 Killip Elementary School in various capacities (See "Experience").
 I value the power of STEM in not only creating opportunities for efficiency, security, and evidence-based decision making in education, but also to empower underrepresented communities.